In This Guide

 Why You May Want to Transition Your Pet to a New Food

-Just like you may have to make some adjustments to your own diet to keep yourself at your healthiest, right?
-It's the same with your pet—you might have to change your pet’s diet to keep them in tip-top shape.
+You sometimes make adjustments to your own diet to keep yourself at your healthiest, right?
+It's the same with your pet—you might have to change their food to keep them in tip-top shape.
 Common reasons for changing your cat or dog's diet include:

 Has your picky eater suddenly decided that they don’t like their kibble?
 Has your kitten grown up into an adult feline?
 Consult your vet—they may recommend that it’s time to transition your pet to a new food.
 In addition to an unexpected dislike of their old food or transitioning into a new life stage, other reasons why your veterinarian may recommend changing your dog or cat’s food can include:

-- Your pet’s current food causes gastrointestinal (GI) upset, like gas or diarrhea
+- Their current food causes digestive upset, like gas, diarrhea or constipation

-- Your pet is overweight and needs a weight-loss food
+- They are overweight and need a weight-loss food

-- Your pet has allergies that may be alleviated through a specialized diet
+- They have food allergies or other food sensitivities that may be alleviated through a specialized/prescription diet

-- Your pet has been diagnosed with a health condition that requires a specific diet to help treat
+- They have been diagnosed with a health condition that requires a specific diet to help treat

 How to Transition Your Pet to a New Food